jfo/blog/source/blog/2014-04-26-into-the-cloud-a-quick-aws-primer.html.markdown

 On the left side of the page, click "Instances."
 You'll have a list of your running instances, which right now is just the one that you just launched.
 Select the instance with the little box next to it to get some info.
 Again, there is lot of info there, but right now, the only thing we need is the **Public IP**.
 Take out a pen and paper and write that down.
 Just kidding.
 Or do that, if you want.
 Just, hold on.
 We're going to need that number in a second.

 Now comes the commandlinefu part.
 Open a terminal and type "which ssh."
 Did it say /usr/bin/ssh?
 Or something like that?
 Great, you've got SSH already.
 I thought you might!
-If you don't you can brew install it, or apt-get install it.
+If you don't you can brew install it, or apt-get install it, or google how to do those things.

 Type this: